AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/QueryResult/AllElementsWithCAEXPathReference.md

 QueryResult.AllElementsWithCAEXPathReference Method
 ===================================================
-AutomationML 2.1 APIGets all the elements with a path reference.
+Gets all the elements with a path reference.
 Elements referencing the same path are grouped together.
 Use this method to validate the existence of referenced classes.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)